 The Nurx medical team hears a lot of questions about migraine headaches from our patients.
-Because migraines affect about 1 in 4 women, and is most common among women of childbearing age, it’s not surprising that many of our patients taking birth control experience migraines.
+Because migraines affect at least 1 in 5 women, and is most common among women of childbearing age, it’s not surprising that many of our patients taking birth control experience migraines.

 The most common symptoms of a migraine are an intense throbbing headache that typically starts on only one side of the head, and is associated with sensitivity to light and noise, nausea or vomiting, lack of energy, and other symptoms.
 Although many things about migraines still aren’t well understood by the medical community, we know that for many women fluctuating hormones play a role.
 Here I’ll answer some common questions about migraines, hormones and the best birth control for women with headaches.

 For many women, the way hormones change over the course of the month and the menstrual cycle is a big migraine trigger.
 Women not on birth control often get “menstrual migraines” in response to the big drop in estrogen that happens during the days leading up to and during the first three days of their periods.
 At least 60% of women with migraines experience more frequent or severe headaches around their periods.